thorbenortmann/emoji-hero-vr-database/README.md

 ```

 Each sequence in EmoHeVRDB-DI was constructed around one image from EmoHeVRDB-SI.
-`<sequence-id>` specifies the corresponding image file from EmoHeVRDB-SI by using its name except the file extension.
+`<sequence-id>` specifies the corresponding image file from EmoHeVRDB-SI by using its name without the file extension.

 ### 4. EmoHeVRDB-DFEA